How To Get Rid Of Credit Card Debt Without Paying?

 Generally debts on the debt management plan will qualify for a waived fee and reduced interest rate, giving it similar benefits to refinancing or consolidation without needing a high credit score.

-There are a few options for getting out of credit card debt without paying any money but they can be pretty hard to come by without potential severe consequences.
+There are a few options for getting out of credit card debt without paying any money but they can be pretty hard to come by.
+You don’t want to get into a situation where you’re dealing with what happens if you don’t pay your debt, because it has the potential to lead to severe consequences.

 There are thankfully other options though that can help reduce payments and make them easier to pay down and eventually close altogether.